 The Year of Integration

 Clients seem to have gotten tired of buying new tools.
 Instead, they are starting to focus on successfully integrating and deploying their existing cyber investments.
 At this stage, they are looking to their security service providers for help – and expecting them to provide a broader base of services, some of which may be more related to IT services (such as integration, for example).

 A Focus on Roadmaps

-Due to ransomware attacks, many clients have been forced to abruptly redirect their cyber security energies to deal with urgent security issues.
-But some of these companies are now getting back on track in terms of implementing their security maturity roadmaps.
-And the time that’s passed has allowed some of them to gain new perspective, such that they are reevaluating their roadmaps more globally.
-As a result, it’s likely that security service providers will be required to take on broader responsibility for overall cyber maturity.
+Due to ransomware attacks, many clients have been forced to abruptly redirect their cyber security energies in order to deal with urgent security issues.
+Some of these companies, who are now getting back on track in terms of implementing their security maturity roadmaps, have taken the time that’s passed to gain new perspective, such that they are reevaluating their roadmaps more globally.
+As a result, it’s likely that security service providers will be required to take on broader responsibility for overall cyber maturity across the digital landscape